General Education Program

 Our students are encouraged to design, build, create and discover in our S.T.E.A.M.
 (Science, Technology, Engineering, Art and Mathematics) centers.
 Our imaginative play/puppets and drama centers give children opportunities to role-play as adults in everyday situations and in a variety of careers.
 Dramatic play encourages creativity, self-expression, knowledge of cultural differences, and understanding of community.
 The art centers serve as a great creative outlet for children to express their emotions and ideas, develop fine motor skills, and improve hand-eye coordination.
 Our literacy center provides a quiet area in which to practice reading, writing and comprehension skills that will help children express ideas, explore their interests, and learn about the world around them.
 The science/nature center, also known as a discovery or exploration center, helps to foster a strong connection with and understanding of the environment.
 Our math and manipulatives center provides space for children to practice problem-solving skills, improve hand-eye coordination by sorting counters, recognizing and creating patterns, and participating in other similar activities.
 Finally, our music centers encourage children to experiment with sound and music, promoting self-expression, creativity, and relaxation.

 Each class follows a theme-based week and begins every morning with “circle time” that includes introduction of the day, date, month, weather, daily job assignments, story time, schedule and music.

-In addition, children play outdoors and work in the garden nearly every day.
+In addition, children play outdoors or in the large gym every day.
 Library is offered once per week in the on-site library.
-Formal Art instruction, Music and Creative Movement are all offered to students once per week at no additional charge.
-Our Threes and up also receive Spanish and Drama classes once per week..
+Formal Art instruction, Music and Spanish are all offered to students once per week at no additional charge.

 The Goals of the